KatamariJr/gorm.io/pages/docs/v2_release_note.md

 #### Hooks Method

-Before/After Create/Update/Save/Find/Delete must be defined as a method of type `func(tx *gorm.DB) error` in V2, which has unified interfaces like plugin callbacks, if defined as other types, a warning log will be printed and it won't take effect, check out [Hooks](hooks.html) for details
+Before/After Create/Update/Save/Find/Delete must be defined as a method of type `func(tx *gorm.DB) error` in V2, which has unified interfaces like plugin callbacks, if defined as other types, a warning log will be printed, and it won't take effect, check out [Hooks](hooks.html) for details

 ```go
 func (user *User) BeforeCreate(tx *gorm.DB) error {